collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 A tree visualization method for the ARGs that extends the efforts of prior hackathon teams was similarly initially produced from the ARG-Needle example SNP data using tskit.

+Running clustering analysis/hierarchical clustering on haps data...

 ### Results

+More things- Emrah used the vcf files to isolate biallelic SNPS, then used OpenCravat to annotate chromosomes with ClinVar ACMG annotation...

 <<TBD>>